 Because Your Family Will Always Freak Out

 It’s your life, not theirs.
 Letting other people make monumental decisions for you is a great way to go down the path of regrets.
-Make them believe that travelling isn’t dangerous, and that you’ll be fine.
-There’re a well-drawn trail of backpackers out there.
-And if other people can travel, why cant you!
+Make them believe that travelling isn’t dangerous and that you’ll be fine.
+There’s a well-drawn trail of backpackers out there.
+And if other people can travel, why can’t you!

 Because You Will Wait Forever For Someone To Join You

 I know solo travelling isn’t the people’s first choice.
 I remember the first time I decided to travel on my own, I had no intention of doing it.
 I was desperately looking for a partner – calling, texting everyone I knew – hoping someone would tag along.
 But I had no luck.